 If you’re considering suicide, call 911 or contact the 988 Suicide and Crisis Lifeline by texting or dialing 988.

-And when you’re ready for non-emergency treatment, you can receive clinically excellent care at Geisinger Behavioral Health Center Northeast, where we specialize in suicidal ideation treatment for adolescents ages 13 to 17 (coming summer of 2024) and adults ages 18 and older.
+And when you’re ready for non-emergency treatment, you can receive clinically excellent care at Geisinger Behavioral Health Center Northeast, where we specialize in suicidal ideation treatment for adolescents ages 13 to 17 (coming fall of 2024) and adults ages 18 and older.

 Understanding suicidal ideation